What The Court Ruling Means For Trans Youth

 Me.
 My.
 Mine.

-A safe place for young transgender, nonbinary and gender-diverse people – up until their 20th birthday – to find support and help one another.
+A safe place for transgender, nonbinary and gender-diverse young people to find support and help one another.

 What is gender and what does ‘dysphoria’ mean?

 When you are born, it’s decided whether you’re a boy or a girl, based on the way your body looks.
 But for some people, looks can be deceiving and they’re given the wrong gender.